surajmaru/USB-Keyboard-To-BLE-ESP32S3/Readme.md

 ## Conclusion

 Now just plug the keyboard into the OTG and power the esp32 and then just connect it to your preferred device and enjoy!

+## Special thanks to:- https://github.com/KoStard/ESP32S3-USB-Keyboard-To-BLE for the code.